-Now that PLP is a component of the Center for Honors and Leadership, 2019-2020 continues to be a year of recruitment, exploration, discussion, development, trial-and-error, and review to see how and where the two programs can create unique student outcomes, combine student groups and activities, create opportunities for collaborative experiential learning, promote student research, and engage new options for growth and development through programmatic and academic change.
+Now that PLP is a component of the Center for Honors and Leadership (organized in June 2019 through the Provost's Office), recent actions continue to include recruitment, exploration, discussion, development, trial-and-error, and review to see how and where the two programs can create unique student outcomes, combine student groups and activities, create opportunities for collaborative experiential learning, promote student research, and engage new options for growth and development through programmatic and academic change.
+As noted earlier, the CHL SLOs are now established and will be further developed and measured as necessarily to allow better mapping of Leadership Studies and Honors courses.
+This process will also include development of new assessment methods that can be reported via CSU Pueblo channels as well as provide opportunities for internal development as well.

 A fresh focus on experiential education (EE) was initiated in 2014 to update the service learning/civic engagement foundation of the Leadership Studies minor and the President's Leadership Program as a whole.
-The academic continued work on the campus EE task force, and the executive director applied for and earned EE scholar status beginning Spring 2015.
-Further, the directors joined a more academically suitable leadership organization, the Association of Leadership Educators, to gain access to both experiential education opportunities and other emerging pedagogies in leadership education.
-In preparation for annual assessment activities, and in concert with CHL Director Volk, PLP faculty members have agreed to a set of assessment assumptions and to the following programmatic plans:
+The academic continued work on the campus EE task force, and the executive director applied for and earned EE scholar status for Spring 2015.
+Further, the two directors joined a more academically suitable leadership organization, the Association of Leadership Educators, to gain access to both experiential education opportunities and other emerging pedagogies in leadership education.
+Additionally, the Honors Program has adopted an experiential focus that permits students to utilize experiences in both programs to complete the minor.

+In preparation for annual assessment activities, PLP faculty members have agreed to a set of assessment assumptions and to the following:

-- Update all core course syllabi to include current and updated learning outcomes language as outlined in the PLP Curriculum Map. - Convene a student review board to provide feedback regarding specific leadership courses. - Review comments from internship portfolios to assess self-reported goals and outcomes reported by students and their supervisors. - Work with CSU-Fort Collins to participate in nationally normed assessments if/when available - Maintain EE language and additional reflective analysis as outlined by the campus quality initiative on experiential education.
+- Re-write PLP Assessment plan to reflect recent core course evaluations and to fully align with overall CHL programmatic and SLOs.
+This will be completed in AY 2023-24. - Update all core course syllabi to include current learning outcomes language as outlined in the PLP Curriculum Map and consider appropriate crossover opportunities for Honors minors.
+Ongoing through AY 2023-24. - Convene a student review board to provide feedback regarding specific leadership courses.
+Established in 2020-21.
+Ongoing. - Review comments from PLP 460/PLP489 internship portfolios to assess self-reported goals and outcomes reported by students and their supervisors for the purpose of building a partners database. - Integration of EE language and additional reflective analysis as outlined by the campus quality initiative on experiential education; faculty will actively participate in EE work groups, sessions, and forums as much as possible.

-Ongoing SLO Assessment Guidelines
+Ongoing SLO Assessment Guidelines and Assessment History (following pilot efforts)

-Academic Year 2013-14 Outcome(s) Assessed Self-Leadership Civic Engagement Assessment Method(s) 260/460 Portfolios Responsible Party(ies) Orman, Trujillo 2014-15 Self-Leadership Ethics 260/460 Portfolios Ethics Conference Papers + Student Feedback All PLP staff Moreschini, Orman 2015-16 Self-Leadership Problem-Solving 260/460 Portfolios Experiential Artifacts All PLP staff Moreschini 2016-17 Self-Leadership (EE) Experiential Artifacts Moreschini Other: Leadership Theory/ Leadership Qualities Discussion Topics; Student portfolios in PLP 260 & 460 All PLP staff 2017-18 All: Review of Outcomes Portfolios; Supervisor Review All PLP staff 2018-19 Ethics/Ethical Behavior Critical Thinking June 2019: SHIFT TO C Portfolios; Focus Groups and alumni surveys Center for Honors and Leadership All PLP staff 2019-20 Ethical Behavior SLO Re-writes Class Assignments/Exercises Revised Portfolio Review All PLP staff Orman 2020-21 Creative Leadership Summative Testing All PLP staff
+Academic Year 2013-14 Outcome(s) Assessed Self-Leadership Civic Engagement Assessment Method(s) 260/460 Portfolios Responsible Party(ies) Orman, Trujillo 2014-15 Self-Leadership Ethics 260/460 Portfolios Ethics Conference Papers + Student Feedback All PLP staff Moreschini, Orman 2015-16 Self-Leadership Problem-Solving 260/460 Portfolios Experiential Artifacts All PLP staff Moreschini 2016-17 Self-Leadership (EE) Experiential Artifacts Moreschini Other: Leadership Theory/ Leadership Qualities Discussion Topics; Student portfolios in PLP 260 & 460 All PLP staff 2017-18 All: Review of Outcomes Portfolios; Supervisor Review All PLP staff 2018-19 Ethics/Ethical Behavior Critical Thinking r for Honors and Leadership Portfolios; Focus Groups and alumni surveys All PLP staff 2019-20 Ethical Behavior SLO Re-writes Class Assignments/Exercises Revised Portfolio Review All PLP staff Orman 2020-21 Creative Leadership/Ethics Summative Testing All PLP staff 2021-22 Civic Engagement/Co-creation Portfolio and Document Review All CHL staff 2022-23 Civic Engagement/Prob-Solving Develop/pilot new instruments All CHL staff